adityakamath/adityakamath.github.io/_posts/2022-07-24-akros2-firmware-part-2.md

 #### IMU

 My goal was only to add an IMU and make it work with the firmware.
 I left the calibration for later.
-First, I had to dig into my electronics box to find IMUs, especially the ones that are already compatible with Linorobot.
+First, I had to dig into my electronics box to find any spare IMUs, especially the ones that are already compatible with Linorobot.
 I ended up finding an [MPU9250](https://invensense.tdk.com/wp-content/uploads/2015/02/PS-MPU-9250A-01-v1.1.pdf) and an [MPU6050](https://invensense.tdk.com/products/motion-tracking/6-axis/mpu-6050/).
 I first tested them to see if they worked, which they did.
 Next, it was time to choose which one to use.
 I did not care for how accurate they are since I am only going to use it to detect if the robot is in motion, and I would rather use the Realsense T265 IMU for sensor fusion.
 So, either IMU would do.

 The next concern was how to mount the IMUs.
 I did not want to mount the IMUs to the Navigation module since I dont want wires running all the way to the Teensy in the Base module.
 So, I had to find place in the Base module itself.
 I finally decided on mounting it on top of the motor drivers using brass spacers.
 This made the choice easy - the MPU6050 fit very well, but its headers (pointing upwards) prevented the Navigation module from fitting.
 On the other hand the MPU9250 has headers pointing downwards, which after bending do not touch the motor drivers (there is a gap of at least 5mm).
 I also added some insulation to make sure there is no contact between the IMU and motor drivers.